-So, what could more unified payments experience look like?
+So, what could a more unified payments experience look like?

 Imagine you’re a consumer who prefers to pay in cash, but also wants a subscription for an online TV streaming service.
 Being able to go to a grocery store and use cash to pay for your monthly subscription would be a game-changer.